influxdata/docs-v2/content/influxdb/v2.0/query-data/flux/histograms.md

 Use InfluxDB and Telegraf to monitor a service instrumented with an endpoint that outputs [prometheus-formatted metrics](/influxdb/v2.0/write-data/no-code/scrape-data/scrapable-endpoints/).
 This example demonstrates how to use Telegraf to scrape metrics from the InfluxDB 2.0 OSS `/metrics` endpoint at regular intervals (10s by default), and then store those metrics in InfluxDB.

 Use Prometheus histograms to measure the distribution of a variable, for example, the time it takes a server to respond to a request.
-This example applies to this use case, but can be adapted to others.

 Prometheus represents histograms as many sets of buckets (notably, different from an InfluxDB bucket).
 Each unique set of labels corresponds to one set of buckets; within that set, each bucket is labeled with an upper bound.
-You'll notice in this example, the upper bound label is `le`, which stands for *less than or equal to*.
-Notice the example output from `/metrics` below, there is a bucket for requests that take less-than-or-equal-to 0.005s, 0.01s, and so on, up to 10s and then +Inf.
-Note that the buckets are cumulative, so if a request takes 7.5s, Prometheus will increment the counters in the buckets for 10s as well as +Inf.
+In this example, the upper bound label is `le`, which stands for *less than or equal to*.
+In the example `/metrics` endpoint output below, there is a bucket for requests that take less-than-or-equal-to 0.005s, 0.01s, and so on, up to 10s and then +Inf.
+Note that the buckets are cumulative, so if a request takes 7.5s, Prometheus increments the counters in the buckets for 10s as well as +Inf.

 Sample output from a `/metrics` endpoint on an instance of InfluxDB OSS 2.0, including two histograms for requests served by the `/api/v2/write` and `/api/v2/query` endpoints.